chantelmariediaz/GilletteAd-Twitter-Scrape/README.md

 # Welcome to the Tutorial (and Github)!
-For my MKTG 447 Project group members and classmates to see step-by-step the data acquisition, manipulation, and part #1 of cleansing process for the controversial **Gilette Ad Twitter Scrape** using 2 packages.
+For my MKTG 447 Project group members and classmates to see step-by-step the data acquisition, manipulation, and part #1 of cleansing process for the controversial **Gilette Ad Twitter Scrape**.
 I appreciate any feedback from the community.

 ## Some Notes Before the Tutorial
 The best way to follow is to follow-along with the code!